Spatial Analysis of Crime Point Data in ArcGIS Pro

 Spatial joins for counts

-1. Add the Join Features tool to your diagram to perform a spatial join to get neighborhood crime counts for 2019.
+1. Add the Summarize Within tool to your diagram to perform a spatial join to get neighborhood crime counts for 2019.

-3. Add the Join Features tool to your diagram to perform a spatial join to get neighborhood crime counts for 2023.
+3. Add a second Summarize Within tool to your diagram to perform a spatial join to get neighborhood crime counts for 2023.

-4. Add the Alter Field tool to rename the new Count.
+4. Add a second Alter Field tool to rename the new count.

 Neighborhood robbery counts in 2023